Star Quasiconvexity: a Unified Approach for Linear Convergence of First-Order Methods Beyond Convexity: An Unifying Approach for Generalized Convex Functions

-\item[$(b)$] Note that in Proposition \ref{starshaped:epi} we are assuming that $\overline{x} \in {\rm argmin}_{\mathbb{R}^{n}}\,h$.
+\item[$(b)$] Note that in Proposition \ref{starshaped:epi}, we are assuming that $\overline{x} \in {\rm argmin}_{\mathbb{R}^{n}}\,h$.
 Indeed, the function $h(x) = x^{2}$ has a convex epigraph, i.e., a star-shaped epigraph at $(1, 1)$, but $x_{0}=1$ is not its minimum. \end{itemize} \end{remark}

-Theorem \ref{geo:charac} suggest that star quasiconvex functions are quasiconvex on rays starting at the minimizer, we prove this result next.
-To that end, and fo\-llo\-wing \cite{HL-1}, we write (strong) quasiconvexity in the following equivalent manner: For every $x, y \in {\rm dom}\,h$ and $z \in [x,y]$, we have ($\gamma \geq 0$)
+Theorem \ref{geo:charac} suggests that star quasiconvex functions are quasiconvex on rays starting at the minimizer.
+Indeed, following \cite{HL-1}, we write (strong) quasiconvexity in the following equivalent manner: For every $x, y \in {\rm dom}\,h$ and $z \in [x,y]$, we have ($\gamma \geq 0$)

 \begin{theorem} A function $h$ is (strongly) star quasiconvex with modulus $\gamma \geq 0$ with respect to $\overline{x} \in {\rm argmin}_{\mathbb{R}^{n}}\,h$ if and only if its restriction on any half line through $\overline{x}$ is (strongly) qua\-siconvex with the same modulus $\gamma \geq 0$. \end{theorem}